CPSY Scholarship Application Process

 This scholarship is for a new or continuing student who comes from a disadvantaged background, or an under-represented population, or demonstrates financial need.

 This scholarship is awarded to a new or continuing student with demonstrated financial need.

 Lewis & Clark’s Division of Student Life offers graduate assistant positions every year.
 Students in School Counseling and Counseling Psychology are eligible to apply for the Health and Wellness position.
-NOTE: This position is NOT available for the 2014-2015 academic year.

 Additional Scholarship Information

 National Board for Certified Counselors Foundation Fellowships and Scholarships (NBCC)

 NBCC Foundation offers fellowships and scholarships for master’s-level counseling students.
 For more information including requirements, visit the NBCC website.